micromata/Baumeister/README.md

 #### Installing Gulp

-Thanks do Node.js and npm installing the Gulp command line tools globally is just this simple one-liner:
+Thanks to Node.js and npm installing the Gulp command line tools globally is just this simple one-liner:

 	npm install --global gulp-cli